Non-decomposability of the de Rham complex and non-semisimplicity of the Sen operator: Preliminaries on homotopical algebra

 \begin{lm} Let $X$ be a scheme.
 There is a natural functor $\cR_X:\CAlg^{\Delta}(X)\to \DAlg(X)$ from the ordinary category of cosimplicial commutative algebras in quasi-coherent sheaves on $X$ to the category of derived commutative algebras on $X$.
 This functor is compatible with the cosimplicial totalization functor on the level of underlying complexes. \end{lm}

-\begin{rem} For all of our main results we will work with derived commutative algebras concentrated in degrees $\geq 0$.
-In a forthcoming work, Mathew and Mondal will show that for any commutative base ring $R$ the $\infty$-category of derived commutative $R$-algebras concentrated in degrees $\geq 0$ is equivalent to the $\infty$-category of cosimplicial commutative $R$-algebras, cf. \cite[Remark 2.1.8]{mondal-reinecke}. \end{rem}

-\begin{proof}[Proof of Lemma \ref{dalg: cosimp to dalg}] First of all, there is a functor from ordinary commutative algebras in $\QCoh(X)$ to $\DAlg(X)$.
+\begin{proof} First of all, there is a functor from ordinary commutative algebras in $\QCoh(X)$ to $\DAlg(X)$.
 Indeed, for an ordinary algebra $A$ there is a natural map $S^nA\to (A^{\otimes_{\cO_X} n})_{S_n}$ where the tensor product and coinvariants are taken in the non-derived sense.
-Hence the commutative multiplication on $A\in \QCoh(X)$ endows it with a structure of a monad over $S^{\bullet}$ in $D(X)$.
+Hence the commutative multiplication on $A\in \QCoh(X)$ endows it with a structure of a module over $S^{\bullet}$ in $D(X)$.

 Now, if $A=\left[{ }\right]$ is a cosimplicial commutative algebra in $\QCoh(X)$, we define $\cR_X(A)$ as $\lim\limits_{[n]\in\Delta}\cR_X(A^n)$, where each $\cR_X(A^n)$ was defined in the previous paragraph.
 This indeed induces the totalization on underlying sheaves because the forgetful functor $\DAlg(X)\to D(X)$ commutes with limits. \end{proof}